DDoSolitary/LxRunOffline/README.md

 # Usage

-See the [Wiki](https://github.com/DDoSolitary/LxRunOffline/wiki) for ways to create the ".tar.gz" files for different distros, which is required by the `LxRunOffline install` command.
+See the [Wiki](https://github.com/DDoSolitary/LxRunOffline/wiki) for where to download tar files for different distros, which is required by the `LxRunOffline install` command.

 Run `LxRunOffline help` for the command line interface.